1996 Cricket World Cup final: Road to final

-Sri Lanka had finished top of Group A ahead of Australia in who were in the same group.
+Sri Lanka had finished top of Group A ahead of Australia who were in the same group.

 Their first match of the tournament was scheduled to be against Australia themselves at the R Premadasa Stadium in Colombo.
 However, Australia citing safety concerns refused to play the game and forfeited, giving Sri Lanka a handy 2 points.
 Their next match against Zimbabwe also in Colombo proved to be an easy win for the Lankans with De Silva pounding 91 off 86 balls to lead the chase of 228 in 37 overs.
 The West Indies then also followed suit handing Sri Lanka a further 2 points for the same reason as the Australians.
 Sri Lanka then head to Delhi, India to take on an in-form India.
 Tendulkar blitzed a century before Sanath Jayasuriya provided some fireworks of his own smashing 79 off 76 balls and leading Sri Lanka to a comfortable 6 wicket win chasing 272 for victory.
 Sri Lanka's final group match was against the lowly Kenya who had upset the West Indies earlier in the tournament.
 However, Sri Lanka were far from complacent as a ruthless batting display lead them to the highest One Day International Team Score ever scoring 5–398 in their 50 overs.
 De Silva once again the star this time scoring 145.

 Sri Lanka then faced England in the quarter-finals of the competition.
 But the Englishmen proved to be no contest for the Sri Lankan's as new star Sanath Jayasuriya revelled in his opening role scoring a merciless 82 off 44 balls leading Sri Lanka to reach the score of 237 in 40 overs.